-We visited Black Rock Hot Springs because the hike down was a little easier and quicker, but Elsa also recommended the nearby Manby Hot Springs (and you’re likely to have a little more privacy, since they’re a bit harder to reach).
+We visited Black Rock Hot Springs because the hike down was a little easier and quicker, but Elsa also recommended the nearby Manby (Stagecoach) Hot Springs.
+The trail leading down to Manby is actually an old stagecoach road, hence the "Stagecoach" moniker.
+You’re likely to have a little more privacy at Manby, since they’re a bit harder to reach.

-Below, directions on how to reach both from Taos.org:
+Below, directions on how to reach both (via Taos.org):

 Black Rock Hot Springs